-Hurricane season is once again upon us.
-Therefore, the IRS is reminding taxpayers to be prepared for hurricanes and other natural disasters.
+The 2019 Atlantic hurricane season begins on Saturday, June 1 and ends on Saturday, November 30.
+Therefore, we are reminding taxpayers to be prepared for hurricanes and other natural disasters.

 - Update your emergency plan annually to reflect changes in your personal and business life